A (Relatively) Brief introduction to Contemplative Ecology

 Contemplative ecology demonstrates the lie that we need all the stuff we are incessantly commanded to buy.

-Contemplative ecology asserts the value of every living being for its own sake, not as a resource or commodity to be bought and sold to serve our ends.
+Contemplative ecology understands the value of every living being for its own sake, not as a resource or commodity to be bought and sold to serve our desires.

 Contemplative ecology is founded upon the reality of two great mysteries: emptiness and the whole movement of everything.